timp/The_Clocktower/README.md

 lie in.
 John padded through the empty village, every now and then glancing down at the beautiful girl who lay unconscious in his tired arms.

+"How long does it take you old-old-old person" John's wife screached.
+John was still closing the door, he had his back to his wife and was smiling smuggly.

+"What is it you ol-" she stopped, "You've found one !
+Let's see!".
+John brought her over to the old lady lyinf in her rickety old bed. "where, where did you find her? she said with a certain awe in her croaky voice.
+John just tapped his nose suspiciously at he question.

+"She's certainly a looer, let's put her to bed!"
+John's wife, Doriene said.
+So they tucked the girl up in the spare bed, turned out the light and went into the kitchen, right out of ear shot.

+"Doriene she had a neck chain" John said inquireingly.

+"Yes, go on." she said suspiciously.

+"Wellit - there was a boy where I found her too.
+They both had connecting love hearts, one (the one on the girls neck) said _Oli_ and had an exact engravement of the boy and the other one (the one round the boy's neck) had the name _Pippa_ engraved and an exact picture of her!"
+John said gulping at the end.

+"Well who gives a damn about the boy?
+But the girl" Doriene said slowly, "The girl, you mean to say, no you mean she's got a name!" she said excitedly.

+"Yes, Pippa!"
+John said.

+"Phew! that saves us having to figure one out!" she said releived.